-A Supporting People Framework is under development to ensure that we can provide person centred support to people in greatest need, utilising all supports available and to maximise the resources available to us.
+A Supporting People Framework implementation is underway to ensure that we can provide person centred support to people in greatest need, utilising all supports available and to maximise the resources available to us.
+Working with individuals, families, partners and third and independent sector to review current and future care needs to ensure we can maximise resources using a risk based approach to assessment of need.
+A key focus will be on maximising shared resources and assets through a collaborative approach to delivery of health and social care services.